-- At the same time, swing your right arm forward and plant your right pole on the ground just in front of your right foot, i.e. directly under your centre of gravity.
+- Plant your right pole on the ground just in front of your right foot, i.e. directly under your centre of gravity.
 When your pole hits the ground, make sure to grab the handle again.

-- Your poles should always be pointing diagonally backwards.
+- The tips of your poles should always be pointing diagonally backwards.

-- You should also engage your torso and hips.
+- You should also engage your torso and hips in the movement.

-- Roll through your entire feet and push off with the ball of your big toe.
+- Roll through your entire foot and push off with the ball of your big toe.

 Nordic walking uphill: Walking uphill will put a greater strain on your arms.
-Make sure you always give yourself a bit of a run-up and take long strides.
+Make sure you always give yourself a bit of a run-up.

-Nordic walking downhill: Make sure you always bend your knees slightly when walking downhill.
+Nordic walking downhill: Make sure you always bend your knees slightly.
 This gives you a lower centre of gravity.
-Take care not to walk fully upright.
+Reduce your stride length slightly.
 You can use your poles to slow yourself down.